 Scottish settlers made New Year’s Eve a big celebration, including ‘first footing’ – trying to be the first person to visit a neighbour in the new year.
 In the 2000s New Year’s Eve features fireworks and parties.
 New Year’s Day and 2 January are holidays.

-Provincial anniversary days are on different days in different areas.
+Provincial anniversary days (now known officially as regional anniversary days) are on different days in different areas.
 They were celebrated from the mid-19th century, usually on the day that the first European settlers arrived in a region.
 Sports events, regattas, balls and races were held.

-Queen’s Birthday is the first Monday in June – not the actual date of the queen’s birthday.
+King’s Birthday is the first Monday in June – not the actual date of the monarch’s birthday.

 Labour Day was first celebrated in 1890 by trade unionists, who wanted the eight-hour working day extended to all workers.
-It became a public holiday in 1899, and is the fourth Monday in October.
+It became a public holiday in 1899, observed on the fourth Monday in October.

 Anzac Day (25 April) is the anniversary of the landing of New Zealand and Australian troops at Gallipoli (in modern-day Turkey) during the First World War.
 It honours all New Zealanders who served in wars overseas, and services and parades are held at war memorials.